 We start to see settlements as we approach.
 And, we are starting to see that we will be going into the large caldera between the main "C" shaped island and the smaller islands making up the remnants of the once round island.

-At left in the first picture is Oia, the second largest town on Santorini at the northern tip of the main island.
+At left in the first picture below you see Oia.
+It's the second largest town on Santorini, at the northern tip of the main island.
 Beyond it, perched along the cliffs above the central caldera, is the largest town of Fira, previously spelled Thira.
 It was pronounced "Fira", so the spelling was eventually changed to reflect use.

 Oia had been the main town until maybe the early 1970s.
 It had the main port.
 A new port was built at Pirgos, with a steep switchback road leading up to the caldera rim.
 Cruise ships stay out within the caldera, and small boats take their passengers to and from a small pier below Fira.
 From there, take a cable car, or walk or ride donkeys up a steep switchback path to Fira.